remysheppard/gabby-the-tabby/content/posts/cat-hisses-growls-at-tail.md

 Other symptoms of FHE in cats include grand mal seizures, rapid mood shifts, and sudden explosion of manic behavior from a restful or completely sleeping behavior.
 The theory being that something misfires in the cat's brain, causing it to feel an extreme itch or pain in a part of its body, leading it to believe it is being attacked or set upon.
 This would seem to adequately describe the reactions of FHE, but we have nothing yet to prove or define the cause.

 A lot of the symptoms of FHE can be managed through medication and antidepressants.
 However, a strong diet and exercise have been shown to mitigate the effects of FHE in a lot of cases more effectively than medication.
 If you think your cat has FHE, you should absolutely consult your vet.
-Unfortunately it is sort of a "last ditch" diagnosis that is only considered accurate once everything _verifiable _has been ruled out._
+Unfortunately it is sort of a "last ditch" diagnosis that is only considered accurate once everything _verifiable has been ruled out._

 How to stop my cat from attacking its tail
 ------------------------------------------

-A great way to stop your cat from attacking its own tail is through strong and [h](http://amzn.to/2hJelOz)ealthy play time activities!
+A great way to stop your cat from attacking its own tail is through strong and [healthy playtime activities](http://amzn.to/2hJelOz)!
 If FHE and over-aggressive tail play is brought on through cat stress or boredom, as is thought by some, then simply relieving that boredom should solve the problem!
-As we've said before, [the best cat toys are the ones that fulfill the cat's need to predate](https://www.gabbythetabby.com/best-cat-toys-amazon-2017/) - that is, to hunt.
+As we've said before, [the best cat toys are the ones that fulfill the cat's need to predate](/best-cat-toys-amazon-2022/) - that is, to hunt.
 Now you may work full time and might not always have time to alleviate your cat's boredom or stress when it needs it, and that's understandable.

 That's why we recommend something like that [Catit Designs "Senses Play Circuit."](http://amzn.to/2hJelOz) The Catit Senses is a toy that is designed to stimulate your cat's need for hunt and play and replicate that feeling they get when chasing their tail (or a mouse, or a snake, or a scrap of paper, or anything else they'd be likely to chase).
 The circuit contains a lot of high and low sections that get the ball inside moving at a pretty good pace, encouraging the cat to chase it.

-\[asa\]B00A4A7UOU\[/asa\]
+{{< image "catit-senses-cat-playset.jpg" Resize "600x webp q70" >}} *[Catit Senses Playset](http://amzn.to/2hJelOz)*

 The ball itself lights up to help encourage and entice playtime with your cat, and the large openings are made specifically for kitty paws, so there is little worry that your cat will get stuck or injured while playing with the Catit Senses.